 The final two episodes of the History Channel’s “Jesus: His Life” focus on Jesus as viewed by Mary Magdalene and the Apostle Peter.
 As with the previous six episodes, this hybrid documentary focuses on the life of Jesus from the perspectives of particular individuals within the gospel narratives.
 Over and against more historical-critical and skepticismprivileging series a couple of decades ago, this series largely follows the presentations of Jesus within the four canonical gospels, while still setting them within the contexts of first century Palestine under the Roman Empire.
 In so doing, the softer view of New Testament historiography pioneered by James Dunn, “Jesus Remembered,” is applied effectively, as the life of Jesus is examined as it might have been perceived and remembered by different figures within the gospel narratives themselves.

 Anderson, Paul N., "Jesus: His Life from the Perspectives of Mary Magdalene and the Apostle Peter (Pt.4)" (2019).
-Faculty Publications - College of Christian Studies.
+Faculty Publications - George Fox School of Theology.
 361.